-Like any letter, you should address the relevant person (i.e. the party in breach).
-You should also immediately state what the letter is about.
-For example, “This letter refers to the installation of the washing machine on [date]”.
+Like any letter, you should first address the relevant person (i.e. the party in breach).
+You should also immediately state what the letter concerns.

-Following the introduction of the letter, you should summarise the relevant terms of your contract.
+Following the introduction of the letter, you should summarise the relevant details of your contract.
 It is best to include as many specific details as possible such as

 - names of the individuals involved; and